 All deliveries are to be received through the building loading dock.
 The dock may be accessed from Lincoln Street.
-A dock attendant is on site to assist you between 6AM through 2PM Monday through Friday.
-Tenants and vendors must schedule the dock in advance by emailing dockrequest@1670broadway.com.
-All vendors accessing 1670 Broadway must have a current certificate of insurance on file in the Building Management Office that reflects the required limits of liability, correct certificate holder and additional insured language prior to admission to the property.
+A Dock Master is on site to assist you between 6AM through 2PM Monday through Friday.
+Tenants and vendors must schedule the dock in advance by emailing dockrequest@1670broadway.com All vendors accessing 1670 Broadway must have a current certificate of insurance on file in the Building Management Office that reflects the required limits of liability, correct certificate holder and additional insured language prior to admission to the property.
+Please note that we do not allow palletized deliveries in the freight elevator.